 This scholarship is open to non-prior service students and enlisted soldiers who have previously served in the military and would like to return to school to finish their bachelor’s degrees or the final two years of a graduate degree and receive a commission in the Army Reserve or Army National Guard.
 Upon returning to school, service members must enroll in an ROTC program and enlist in the Reserves in the Simultaneous Membership Program (concurrent enrollment at school and in the Reserve or National Guard).
 The service commitment after graduating and receiving a commission as a second lieutenant is eight years.
 This is a merit-based scholarship.

 - Award amount: This two- to three-year scholarship covers full tuition and fees or room and board up to $10,000 annually and provides a stipend for books and supplies.
 Students will also receive drill pay at the level of a sergeant (E-5) or higher.
 Soldiers may also receive Montgomery GI Bill benefits.

-This two-year scholarship is available to students who want to attend Marion Military Institute (a junior military college) and receive a commission in the Army.
-Following graduation from MMI with an associate’s degree, students will continue on to a four-year institution to complete their bachelor’s degrees.
-Students must join an ROTC program and join the Reserves or National Guard while simultaneously working on their bachelor’s degrees.
+This two-year scholarship is available to students who want to attend a junior military college and receive a commission in the Army.
+Following graduation from the junior military college with associate’s degrees, students will continue on to a four-year institution to complete their bachelor’s degrees.
+Students must participate in an ROTC program and join the Reserve or National Guard while simultaneously working on their bachelor’s degrees.
 Students must be able to finish and receive their bachelor’s degrees within 36 months.